 About the Centre

-The Joannah & Brian Lawson Centre for Child Nutrition (Lawson Centre) brings academics together with public and community health experts and global resources to address the nutrition of children, in Canada and around the world.
-We are a network of researchers and educators affiliated with the University of Toronto, working to improve child health and prevent obesity, malnutrition and chronic disease.
+The Joannah & Brian Lawson Centre for Child Nutrition connects scholars, health practitioners, patients and knowledge resources to improve the nutrition of children, in Canada and around the world.
+We are a network of researchers and educators affiliated with the University of Toronto, working toward better lifelong health through reduced child overweight, obesity, malnutrition and chronic disease.

 More than 30 per cent of Canadian children and youth are overweight or obese, costing our health-care system more than $7 billion per year.
 Globally, more than 200 million children under age five suffer from stunting and wasting due to poor nutrition, and hundreds of millions more are food-insecure.
 The Lawson Centre is tackling this epidemic through research, education and policy development on nutrition and health.